Master of Business Administration, 2012

 Although now back in her home state of Michigan, Leslie previously lived in the small town of Alconbury, England for about four years while her husband, Rick, served in the Air Force.
 Then, she took the opportunity to join a business delegation to China after being invited by the International Scholarship Laureate Program (ISLP).
 “It was an amazing experience.
 I encourage anyone and everyone who receives an invitation to join the ISLP on a tour of a foreign country to jump at the opportunity.”

-Leslie graduated from Ashford as a member of the Golden Key National Honor Society.
+Leslie graduated from Ashford at age 55 as a member of the Golden Key National Honor Society.
 She says, “My husband insisted we attend my commencement ceremony.
 He has always been my biggest fan.”
 Leslie hopes her success at Ashford inspires her son and daughter to further their education as well.
 She encourages perspective students to, “Give it a try!
 The knowledge you gain may help you acquire the career you have been searching for.”